 - The National Institute of Nutrition gathered evidence from previous research and outlined interventions that had proven to be successful and yielded positive outcomes for nutrition during emergencies. - 2.
-Meetings were held with relevant stakeholders (see step 4), alongside national and international specialists and policymakers to write a draft proposal for nutrition during emergencies.
+Meetings were held with relevant stakeholders (see step 4), alongside national and international specialists and policy makers to write a draft proposal for nutrition during emergencies.
 The process and submission were closely monitored and revised based on feedback from government authorities. - 3.
-The national technical guideline for nutrition in emergencies was established to guide fundamental activities in emergency nutrition and to provide resources on advocacy and organizing effective and comprehensive responses.
+The national technical guideline for nutrition in emergency was established to guide the fundamental activities in emergency nutrition and to provide resources on advocacy and organizing effective and comprehensive responses.
 It also serves as a guide to establish and equip the various stakeholders in responding to nutrition in emergencies. - 4.
-The whole planning process was led by the National Institute of Nutrition, supported by the Ministry of Health, Ministry of Agriculture and Rural Development, local governments, the Provincial Department of Health, United Nations agencies, the SUN Movement, and non-governmental organizations.
-Overall, this was a multisectoral effort involving these stakeholders.
+The whole planning process was led by the National Institute of Nutrition, supported by Ministry of Health, Ministry of Agriculture and Rural Development, Local Governments, Provincial Department of Health, UN Agencies, SUN Movement, non-government organizations and international non-governmental organizations.
+Overall, this was a multi-sectoral effort involving these stakeholders.

-5. Emphasis on nutrition during emergencies was also included in other national targeted programmes such as the National Target Program for Social Economic Development in Ethnic Minority and Mountainous Areas, the National Target Program for Sustainable Poverty Reduction, and the National Target Program for Rural Development in the 2021-2025 period.
+5. Emphasis on nutrition during emergencies was also included in other national targeted programs such as the National Target Program for Social Economic Development in Ethnic Minority and Mountainous Areas, National Target Program for Sustainable Poverty Reduction, and National Target Program for Rural Development in the 2021-2025 Period.